ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 Correlation of Implicit feedback (click-through data) versus Explicit Human Relevance Judgements for Learning to Rank (LTR)

 This script correlates the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation using both relevance judgements and click-through data.
-We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) and calculate a correlation coefficient of ρ = 0.765.
-Additionally, the nDCG@10 ranking performance using relevance judgements is just 2.47% higher than when click-though data is used.
+We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) and calculate a Spearman correlation coefficient.

 The attached dataset and code were used to perform correlation and ranking performance tests.